Gathering vibration data can be a complicated and laborious task, analyzing that data shouldn't also always have to be so complicated!

 Xcitex’s ProAnalyst software is unique in that it uses video for determining vibration levels and analyzing them.
 Seems like a very powerful tool that can simplify the hardware setup!
 The costs don’t seem too ludicrous either, only $1,795 for their introductory edition.
 It quickly starts climbing towards $10K and beyond though for the professional edition and different toolkits.
 I do like how they come right out and list the pricing instead of requiring you to fill out a form!

 For modal analysis and validating CAD models with experimental data, FEMtools is a very powerful tool.
 It can also be used for general post processing of time history vibration data.

 If you'd like to learn a little more about various aspects in shock and vibration testing and analysis, download our free Shock & Vibration Testing Overview eBook.
-In there are some examples, background, and a ton of links to where you can learn more.
-And as always, don't hesitate to reach out to us if you have any questions!
+This overview features some examples, background, and a ton of links to where you can learn more.
+And, as always, don't hesitate to reach out to us if you have any questions!

 - Your Best 7 Options for Vibration Analysis Programming

 - Top 9 Accurate Wireless Vibration Monitoring Systems

 - How To Develop a Vibration Test Standard PSD from Experimental Data